mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Amazon S3 standard storage is designed for 99.999999999% durability and 99.99% availability of objects over a given year.

+### High availability VS Fault tolerance

+- High availability:
+  - hardware, software and configuration that allowing a system to recover quickly in the event of a failure.
+  - The key part is the recover quickly.
+  - It doesn't prevent a failure from occurring and it doesn't stop that failure from impacting customers.
+  - The primary aim of high availability is to minimize downtime and recover quickly.
+  - It aims to minimize downtime and recover quickly in the event of a failure.
+  - E.g., for a car, if one tyre broken, we have a backup tyre, it may break down, but can be fix quickly

+- Fault tolerance:
+  - a system designed to operate through a failure with no user impact.
+  - generally more expensive and more complex to achieve and do so reliably
+  - E.g., a plane.
+If one engine down, plane can still operate normally

+### RPO VS RTO

+- RPO, recovery point objective
+  - how much a business can tolerate to lose, expressed in time.
+The maximum time between a failure and the last successful backup.
+  - E.g., you revoced backup data after data center exploded, you lost the mose recent 1 hour data before exploding.

+- RTO, recovery time objective
+  - The maximum amount of time a system can be down.
+How long a solution takes to recover.
+  - E.g., website can be online again 1 hour after the data center exploded...

+### Scaling

+- Vertical: addign more resources to a server, e.g., add additional CPU.
+However, there is a limit. requires reboot of server.

+- horizontal: add more machines.
+No size limitation.
+Done without outage.
+More complicated.

+- Elasticity, elastic capacity: scale out and in a system, as demand requires.
+Help to achieve cost optimizatin and performance efficientcy.

 ## Amazon Services in SAA

 1. Compute and Networking Services